LAGameStudio/AtariVCSGML/README.md

 # Getting your game working on the VCS

 This document focuses on GameMaker primarily.
+Apparently there is a beta version of GameMaker that eliminates the need for the libs folder and the server.
+But any other engine having issues with the controllers, or any other version of GameMaker, will require this repo.

 Also, [Take a look at this video that describes everything in this Repo and how to use it, no matter what engine you use](https://youtu.be/ntkZz0RVmjE)